-Henry Fonda’s perspective and how he used words and words alone to turn the tide in his favour or to remove prejudice from a non-personal assessment.
-This has no drama, mystery, theatrics or special effects – a simple story that can be easily absorbed by any living soul on earth.
+Henry Fonda’s perspective and words and words alone turn the tide in his favour or remove prejudice from a non-personal assessment.
+This has no drama, mystery, theatrics, or special effects – a simple story that can be easily absorbed by any living soul on earth.

-I have watched it in Hindi as well and the content serves justice to its Hollywood original and the screenplay justifiably written for Indian audiences.
+I have watched it in Hindi as well, and the content serves justice to its Hollywood original and the screenplay justifiably written for Indian audiences.

 THE PREMISE OF THE MOVIE

-In the enclosed room are these twelve men seated and eleven of them are convinced the boy is guilty – and are surprised to see Henry Fonda’s lone hand going in favour of not-guilty.
-It isn’t a case of James Dean’s ‘To Rebel With a Cause’, here the standpoint of Henry Fonda has a lot of sense.
+In the enclosed room are these twelve men seated, and eleven of them are convinced the boy is guilty – and are surprised to see Henry Fonda’s lone hand going in favour of not-guilty.
+It isn’t a case of James Dean’s ‘To Rebel With a Cause’; here, the standpoint of Henry Fonda has a lot of sense.

 HOW I SEE THE RELEVANCE IN TODAY’S WORLD

-The world we live in is so huge – that there was means to run away from one group only to settle in other place and form another group.
+The world we live in is so huge – that there were means to run away from one group only to settle in another place and form another group.
 What if we bring in all the newsmakers (not just the leaders of the state) under a single roof and discuss till there is consensus building – to reach a common ground from where people from all the beliefs can move on with renewed perspectives and lead a life which humans deep down strive for.